-Made with ingredients you already have in your stockpile this do-it-yourself pantry pancake syrup will avert any major breakfast emergency in minutes!
+Made with ingredients you already have in your stockpile this DIY pancake syrup will avert any major breakfast emergency in minutes!
+(Corn syrup free.)

 - 1/2 c dark brown sugar